Skye Records offers you a number of file options

 Adding the files to Windows Media Player is a very similar process, just choose from the ‘Library’ menu and choose ‘add to library’ navigate to the folder with your files and away you go!

-If you have any questions or problems with your files and need some assistance just go to our contact page, send us your enquiry and we’ll try and help you the best we can.
+If you have any questions or problems with your files and need some assistance just use the contact form, send us your enquiry and we’ll try and help you the best we can.